-Today I enjoyed my all time favorite food, and am sharing it with you all today, as a way to welcome myself home.
-Plus, there weren't many ingredients in the house and there's nothing more convenient than popping a few frozen pieces of your favorite bread in the toaster.
+Today I enjoyed my all time favourite food, and am sharing it with you all today, as a way to welcome myself home.
+Plus, there weren't many ingredients in the house and there's nothing more convenient than popping a few frozen pieces of your favourite bread in the toaster.
 Is there?
 I think not, and the possibilities here are endless.

 All you need is a few old pieces of bread (fresh or frozen), a nice ripe avocado, and a little imagination.
 Simple.
 Easy.
 Perfect.
 My kind of food, and 3 words worth striving for in all things.

-Optional toppings: sprouted buckwheat, chia, hemp hearts, cayenne, chili flakes, balsamic vinegar glaze, black pepper, tomato slices, sauerkraut (use any but do keep it simple, just 1-3 items a time depending on what is on hand).
+Sprouted buckwheat, chia, hemp hearts, cayenne, chilli flakes, balsamic vinegar glaze, black pepper, tomato slices, sauerkraut (use any but do keep it simple, just 1-3 items a time depending on what is on hand).
 Simply toast your bread to desired brownness and drizzle the olive oil if using on it while the bread is still warm.
 Use a fork and smash the avocado onto the bread.
 Top with a little squeezed lemon juice and toppings of choice.
 Eat immediately and enjoy.

 I tend to eat 2 pieces when really hungry (as I was today) and find I can go for hours afterwards.
 I especially notice extra energy on a run if I go at night after enjoying this for breakfast.